Pante Macassar: Name

-The name literally means "beach of Makassar," alluding to the erstwhile trade with Makassar in Sulawesi (South Celebes).
+The name literally means "beach of Makassar", alluding to the erstwhile trade with Makassar in Sulawesi (South Celebes), named by settlers who settled here seasonally in earlier centuries while waiting for the right winds to return home.
 Locally Pante Macassar is known also as "Oecussi," which is commonly translated as "water pot", and was the name of one of the two original kingdoms that form the exclave.
 The other was Ambeno.
 During the Portuguese colonisation, the city was also known as Vila Taveiro.